z-siddiqi/alpaca-market-agent/docs/vision.md

 # Product Vision

-Status: Draft

 ## Vision

 Build an autonomous SPY options agent that reasons and acts like a disciplined auction trader.

-The agent should turn live market evidence into a clear, falsifiable trade thesis, express qualified theses through SPY options, and make every decision understandable after the fact.
+The agent should turn live market evidence into a clear, falsifiable trade thesis, express qualified theses through SPY options, and record each decision for later review.
 It gathers evidence and executes through Alpaca MCP directly inside a dedicated paper account.

 ## Hackathon Objective

-The immediate objective is a credible entry for the Alpaca AI Trading Agents Hackathon that:
+The immediate objective for the Alpaca AI Trading Agents Hackathon is to:

-- uses Alpaca's Trading API and MCP server or CLI
+- use Alpaca's Trading API and MCP server or CLI
-- trades options in the dedicated competition paper account
+- trade options in the dedicated competition paper account
-- operates autonomously during its scheduled window
+- operate autonomously during its scheduled window
-- demonstrates explicit AI reasoning and a visible risk policy
+- demonstrate explicit AI reasoning and a visible risk policy
-- produces a concise, inspectable record of every hold, entry, and exit
+- produce a record of every hold, entry, and exit
-- is complete and reliable enough to accumulate meaningful paper-trading evidence during the event
+- complete an end-to-end paper-trading lifecycle during the event

 The build window is 28 August–4 September 2026.
 Published judging emphasizes P&L and creativity or engagement, but the project will not pursue P&L by removing safety boundaries.